 Work.

-Any and all Tasks, Subtasks, Deliverables, goods, and services provided or to be provided by or on behalf of Contractor pursuant to this Agreement.
+Any and all Tasks, Subtasks, Deliverables, goods, and Services provided or to be provided by or on behalf of Contractor pursuant to this Agreement.

 INDEPENDENT CONTRACTOR STATUS.

 This Agreement is by and between the Consortium and Contractor and is not intended, and shall not be construed, to create the relationship of agent, servant, employee, partnership, joint venture, or association, as between the Consortium and Contractor.
 The employees and agents of one party shall not be, or be construed to be, the employees or agents of the other party for any purpose whatsoever.